heatblazer/recd2/README.md

     13. [DONE] Fix all warnings in all subprojects, please.
     14. [DONE] Most plugins depend on utils library.
 Organize project so everything is set and ready to use.
     15. Working on the ALSA lib.
+Now using QAudioRecorder.

 ## BUGS
     [Bug1] Strange bug as for 16.11.2016, when the program gives 100% cpu load on my other Fedora computer.